Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 component: Core
 tags:
 - Publish Subscribe
-reviewed: 2016-11-07
+reviewed: 2018-07-03
 ---

 ## Automatic subscriptions

-The default mode for managing subscriptions is *auto subscribe*.
+The default mode for managing subscriptions is *auto-subscribe*.
 Every time a subscriber endpoint is started, it determines which events it needs to subscribe to and automatically subscribes to them.
 For more information on how publish and subscribe works, refer to [Publish-Suscribe](/nservicebus/messaging/publish-subscribe).

-Messages matching the following criteria will be auto subscribed at startup.
+Messages matching the following criteria will be auto-subscribed at startup.

  1. Defined as an event either using `IEvent` or by the `.DefiningEventsAs` convention.
  1. At least one [message handler and/or saga](/nservicebus/handlers/) exists for the given event.

-Note: If the selected transport [does not support publish-subscribe natively](/transports/#types-of-transports-unicast-only-transports), the publisher for that message needs to be specified via the [routing](/nservicebus/messaging/routing.md) API.
+Note: If the selected transport [does not support publish-subscribe natively](/transports/#types-of-transports-unicast-only-transports), the publisher for that message must be specified via the [routing](/nservicebus/messaging/routing.md) API.

 partial: missing-publisher-info-error

 partial: exclude-event-types

-### Exclude sagas from auto subscribe
+### Exclude sagas from auto-subscribe

 partial: exclude

-### Auto subscribe to plain messages
+### Auto-subscribe to plain messages

 WARNING: This is a bad practice.
-Subscriptions should always be based on events.
+Subscriptions should be based on events.

 partial: plainmessage

 ### When a subscriber stops or uninstalls

-A Subscriber will not unsubscribe when it stops, it will remain registered at the publisher to receive events.
+A subscriber will not unsubscribe when it stops, it will remain registered at the publisher to receive events.
 The publisher still sends events to the queue of the stopped subscriber.
-When the subscriber is started it will consume the messages from its queue.
+When the subscriber is started, it will consume the messages from its queue.
 The subscriber will never lose an event.

 partial: disableautosubscribe